cloudflare/workers-docs/build-an-application/index.md

 ![Generate a Project](./media/generate-project.png)

-TODO: "Generating a new *rustwasm*"
+TODO: "Generating a new _rustwasm_": screenshot should be redone when JS support lands

-Notice that Wrangler also supports the inclusion of a URL in this command, such as `wrangler generate https://github.com/cloudflare/template`.
-For now, we'll use Wrangler's default template, but as you become more familiar with Wrangler, you may want to create your own templates, or use something from the [Template Gallery](/gallery).

-> 💡 Protip: If you're ever unsure what a Wrangler subcommand does, like `wrangler generate`, try adding `--help` to the end of the command: for instance, `wrangler generate --help`.
-This will show you the available *arguments*, *flags*, and usage instructions for that specific subcommand.
+> 💡 Protip: If you're ever unsure what a Wrangler subcommand does, like `wrangler generate`, try adding `--help` to the end of the command.

 ## Build and Preview your Project